xvik/dropwizard-guicey-examples/integration-dropwizard-jobs/README.md

 ```

 Library already provides guice integration, but it couldn't be used directly as it requires immediate
 injector presence.
-Instead we will use two guicey extensions.
+Instead, we will use two guicey extensions.

 Note that application will search and install extensions using classpath scan: `.enableAutoConfig(JobsApplication.class.getPackage().getName())`